 In July it was rainy in Alaska every day we were there.
 Consider the weather when planning an Alaska cruise.
 And be prepared for the weather when you pack!
 We took light weight hiking boots, waterproof coats and rain ponchos with us.
 Umbrellas were often useless on boats and in any kind of wind.
 We were amazed when we saw someone walking in the rainforest in Ketchikan in suede deck shoes with no socks!

 Pick the excursions that are right for your physical abilities.
 Many of the tours in Alaska went by boat.
 We explored the outer islands in Sitka in a small boat.
 A ladder was used to land you on the rock beach.
 Anyone with a physical limitation would have been challenged to get off that boat.

 Float plane tours are very popular in Alaska.
 They let you get to further distances and sometimes get you closer to the things to see.
 Weather is an issue.
 Be prepared with a backup plan if the weather grounds your plane.
 Also be prepared that the planes have weight limits.
 This may result in your group being split up or in extra weight charges.
 Read the details when you book.

 We found Sitka to be a great town to just walk in.
 We had an afternoon tour booked and spent the morning just wandering in the town.
 Many of the things to do were a short walk from the downtown area and did not really need an organized tour.

-Enjoy The Scenery As You Cruise
+Planning An Alaska Cruise To Enjoy The Scenery As You Cruise

 On any Alaska cruise there will likely be at least two days at sea as you cruise up and then back down the west coast.
 You may also have a day when you are just cruising along the Alaska shore.
 One of our most enjoyable days was cruising along the Tracy Arm Fjord to the Sawyer Glacier.
 The fjord was beautiful and the blue glacier stunning.
 We spent most of that day watching the wonders as we floated by.